See Also

 © Getty Images

-The artificial coloring was banned from cosmetics, ingested drugs, and externally applied drugs decades ago due to research that showed it could cause ADHD and interfere with the behavior of children.
-It has also been linked to thyroid cancer in animals.
+The synthetic dye had already been banned from cosmetics, ingested drugs, and topical medications decades ago due to research linking it to behavioral issues in children, including ADHD.
+It has also been associated with thyroid cancer in animal studies.

-Manufacturers will have until January 15, 2027, to stop using the coloring in food, and until January 18, 2028, for medication.
-However, the FDA made it clear that, despite the ban, the dye that causes cancer in rats "does not occur in humans” and there are not any confirmed risks.
+Manufacturers now have until January 15, 2027, to stop using the coloring in food, and until January 18, 2028, for medication.
+In the meantime, it remains in use—making it all the more important to stay informed.

-Click through this gallery to understand more about what harm Red No. 3 can potentially cause, and what other synthetic dyes people should be wary of.
+Click through this gallery to learn more about the potential harms of Red No. 3 and other synthetic dyes you may want to avoid.

 RECOMMENDED FOR YOU